zakariaf/whisperwave/README.md

 # WhisperWave 🎙️➡️📝

-**AI-Powered Audio Transcription App** using OpenAI’s Whisper model.
+**AI-Powered Audio Transcription App** using OpenAI's Whisper model.

+WhisperWave gives you the **best of both worlds**: process audio files locally using the built-in Whisper model OR leverage OpenAI's API for enhanced accuracy.
+The choice is yours for each file you upload!

 ## 🚀 Features
-- Upload `.wav` files and transcribe them into text.
+- Upload `.wav` or `.mp3` files and transcribe them into text.
 - Select a language before transcription.
+- Choose between local Whisper model or OpenAI API while uploading your file.
+- Both transcription methods work with all supported audio formats.
 - Built with **Vue + Flask + Whisper AI**.
 - Fully Dockerized with **Docker Compose**.
 - Uses **Whisper as a separate service** for scalability.